Blitz-BS/AICollection/README.md

-# AICollection
+# Blitz AI Collection
-documentation of the Blitz AI Collection
+This repository gathers the JSON schemas of the Blitz AI Collection dataflows.